BerBevans/toess/README.md

-# toess
+# The Over-Engineered Secret Santa (TOESS)

-The over engineered secret santa
+This is a simple project used to learn various engineering practices.